-To become increasingly able to prioritise and organise radiological and clerical duties in order to optimise patient care.
-To become increasingly able to make appropriate radiological and clerical decisions in order to optimise the effectiveness of the radiological team resources
+To become increasingly able to prioritise and organise radiological and administrative duties in order to optimise patient care and use of resources.

-Knowledge Assessment Methods GMP Understand that organisation is key to time management 6,7,8 1 Understand that some tasks are more urgent or more important than others 6,7,8 1 Understand the need to prioritise work according to urgency and importance 6,7,8 1 Understand that some tasks may have to wait or be delegated to others 6,7,8 1,3 Outline techniques for improving time management 1 Understand the importance of prompt investigation, diagnosis and treatment in disease management 6,7 1 Skills Identify radiological and clerical tasks requiring attention or predicted to arise 6,7,8 1 Estimate the time likely to be required for essential tasks and plan accordingly 6,7,8 1 Group together tasks when this will be the most effective way of working 6,7,8 1,2 Recognise the most urgent / important tasks and ensure that they are managed expediently 6,7,8 1,2 Regularly review and re-prioritise personal and team work load 6,7,8 1,2,3 Organise and manage workload effectively 6,7,8 1,2,3 Behaviours Ability to work flexibly and deal with tasks in an effective fashion 6,7,8 1,2 Recognise when you or others are falling behind and take steps to rectify the situation 6,7,8 1,2,3 Communicate changes in priority to others 7,8 1,2,3 Remain calm in stressful or high pressure situations and adopt a timely, rational approach 7,8 1,2,3 Descriptors Core Level 1 Level 2 Recognises the need to identify work and compiles a list of tasks.
-Works systematically through tasks, recognising which are most urgent Utilises other radiological team members Requires some direction to ensure that all tasks managed efficiently Recognises the most important tasks and responds appropriately Anticipates when priorities should be changed Leading and directing the radiological team in an effective manner Supports others who are falling behind Automatically prioritises and manages workload in most effective fashion Communicates and delegates rapidly and clearly Automatically responsible for organising the radiological team Calm leadership in stressful situations Requires minimal organisational supervision
+Knowledge Assessment Methods GMP Understand that some tasks may have to wait or be delegated to others 6,7,8 1,3 Understand the importance of prompt investigation, diagnosis and treatment in disease management 6,7 1 Skills Identify radiological and administrative tasks requiring urgent attention 6,7,8 1 Organise and manage radiological and administrative workload effectively, including lists and clinics where appropriate 6,7,8 1 Estimate the time likely to be required for essential tasks and plan accordingly 6,7,8 1 Delegate tasks and work to others appropriately and safely, when necessary 6,7,8 1,2,3 Behaviours Ability to work flexibly and deal with tasks in an effective fashion 6,7,8 1,2 Recognise when you or others are falling behind and take steps to rectify the situation 6,7,8 1,2,3 Communicate changes in priority to others 7,8,11 1,2,3 Remain calm in stressful or high pressure situations and adopt a timely, rational approach 7,8 1,2,3 members efficiently

+Requires some direction to ensure that all tasks managed

+Recognises the need to identify work and compiles a list of tasks.
+Works systematically through tasks, recognising which are most urgent Utilises other radiological team Recognises the most important tasks and responds appropriately Anticipates when priorities should be changed Leading and directing the radiological team in an effective manner Supports others who are falling behind Communicates and delegates rapidly and clearly members Calm leadership in stressful situations